-Part 3: macOS 10.12 Sierra Web Development Environment
+Part 3: macOS 10.13 High Sierra Web Development Environment

-In Part 1 of this 2-part series, we covered configuring Apache on macOS Sierra 10.12 to work better with your local user account, as well as the installation process for installing multiple versions of PHP.
+In Part 1 of this 2-part series, we covered configuring Apache on macOS Sierra 10.13 High to work better with your local user account, as well as the installation process for installing multiple versions of PHP.
 In Part 2, we covered installing MySQL, Virtual Hosts, APC caching, YAML, and Xdebug.

 In this Part 3, we will cover getting your site setup with SSL support for this setup.